Attack on US lawmakers: what we know - Nigeria Today

 – Who was wounded? –

 * Scalise.
 He suffered a hip injury and underwent surgery at a Washington hospital.
-He was expected to recover.
+He was listed in critical condition after the operation.

 * Zachary Barth, an aide to Representative Roger Williams

-* Lobbyist and former congressional staffer Mike Mika (identified by The Washington Post)
+* Lobbyist and former congressional staffer Matt Mika, who was reportedly in critical condition with multiple gunshots

 * Two Capitol Police officers